Rebecca Corey, co-founder & Executive Director

 Bradley Ferreira, Officer of Technology

 Bradley fell in love with Tanzania in 2010 as he interned at a development NGO in Dar es Salaam.
 Using business and technical expertise, Bradley spent most of his time on entrepreneurship training, web development, and microfinance databases.
-In his free time he creates music and works toward dual Bachelor of Science degrees in Information Systems and International Studies.
+In his free time he loves listening to and creating music.
 Bradley joined the Tanzania Heritage Project in February 2012 to help with Kickstarter digital reward distribution.
 He works on web solutions for the team.